ivankozlovcodes/libft/README.md

 The goal is to create a library called libft.a from the source files so I can later use that library from other projects at 42.

-To create that library, after downloading/cloning this project, **cd** into the project, copy all the files from the sub folders to the root directory and finally, call make:
+To create that library, after downloading/cloning this project, **cd** into the project and call make:

 	git clone https://github.com/IvanKozlov95/libft
 	cd libft